pablovdcf/Kedro_tutorial/README.md

 * Make sure your results can be reproduced by following a [data engineering convention](https://kedro.readthedocs.io/en/stable/faq/faq.html#what-is-data-engineering-convention)
 * Don't commit data to your repository
 * Don't commit any credentials or your local configuration to your repository.
 Keep all your credentials and local configuration in `conf/local/`

+## Set up the spaceflights tutorial project

+The setup steps are as follows:

+1. Create a new project with `kedro new`

+2. Install project dependencies with `pip install -r src/requirements.txt`

+3. Configure the following in the `conf` folder:

+* Credentials and any other sensitive information

+* Logging

 ## How to install dependencies